 Tip: Hot showers strip away more of your skin’s natural oils which provide a protective barrier.
 Although it’s especially hard to resist in the winter, try to lower the temperature of your shower – your skin will thank you!

 This one is pretty self-explanatory.
 In order to keep yourself hydrated in dry conditions, you’re going to have to increase your water intake.

 If you’re someone who already doesn’t love the task of drinking 8 glasses a day, a large water bottle with ounce markings can help you keep track of what you’ve already had and motivate you to keep going!

 11. Keep Up a Regular Moisturizing Routine

 Moisturizing will definitely help your skin, especially when you keep a regular schedule.
 There are plenty of moisturizers that are specifically made for dry skin and wintry conditions – just take a peek at your local pharmacy or beauty store.

 Dry indoor air can make winter in your home almost unbearable – and that’s the last thing we want!

-We carry several models of humidifiers that will defeat dry air and give you the control you need over your home environment.
+We carry several models of humidifiers, air filters and air purifiers that will defeat dry air and give you the control you need over your home environment.